bird-house/birdhousebuilder.recipe.conda/README.rst

 Usage
 *****

 The recipe requires that Anaconda is already installed.
 It assumes that the default Anaconda location is in your home directory ``~/anaconda``.
-Otherwise you need to set the ``ANACONDA_HOME`` environment variable or the Buildout option ``anaconda-home``.
+Otherwise you need to set the ``ANACONDA_HOME`` environment variable.

 Supported options